rbalbous/Technical-Assignment-recital/README.md

 To launch the maze solver :
 `python3 mazeSolver.py`
-This opertaion will generate a random maze grid and solve it
+This operation will generate a random maze grid and solve it

-I used breadth first search as my solving algorithm

-The display is completely on the standard output
+All the parameters and display can be modified at the top of the files